SaajanM/personal-website/personal-website/content/projects.md

 I worked with a group of students to create a social media application that measures and shares water consumption with friends.
 The aim was to encourage healthy drinking habits amongst users.
-Key features included the ability to set and monitor hydration goals, view other users status, and gain seasonal bonus rewards based on region and time of year.
+Key features included the ability to set and monitor hydration goals, view other user's status, and gain seasonal bonus rewards based on region and time of year.
 This application had a C# frontend and backend, interfacing with a PostgreSQL database to keep track of user information.

 ## Data Compression via Learned Data Structures
 As part of the ASU CS Capstone Program, I worked closely with Professor Jia Zou and several other students to research and study the compressibility of large database systems.
-We looked at the theoretical guarantees of neural networks in regards to learning data distributions that underpin a query to a database.
+We looked at the theoretical guarantees of neural networks with regards to learning data distributions that underpin a query to a database.
 We are also aiming to improve upon existing methods of data compression as well as provide our own theoretical guarantees.
-You can find the conference paper <a href="https://arxiv.org/pdf/2401.12393.pdf">here</a>

 ---